beamer-bridge/beamer/docs/source/whitepaper.rst

 the `request manager` on rollup A. This will compute a `fill hash` and query the `resolution registry` for the filler address corresponding to `fill hash`, which will return Bob's address.
 Bob will be immediately considered the winner of the challenge and receive his stake as well as Charles' stake, the tokens locked by Alice, and the fees paid by Alice for the service.

-The reason we need to use `fill ID = Hash(fill block number)` in the proof is to allow Charles to make sure whether the claim by Bob is rightful.
-Upon submitting the claim with a certain `fill ID`, Charles can look for the block with the associated number and see whether a fill was correctly made by Bob.
-Without this ID, an evildoer could claim an unfilled request and only fill it once its claim is challenged, to gain the stake of the challenger.

 .. mermaid::
     :caption: `L1 Resolution`